-David's statements indicate he was physically afflicted throughout his entire body, and it was because of the Lord's "indignation."
+David's statements, there is no soundness in my body and there is no health in my bones, indicate he was physically afflicted throughout his entire body.
+David provided two reasons for this.
+First, he was infirmed because of the Lord's indignation.
 This word in Hebrew has the sense of "boiling up."
 It carries with it the idea that God had reached His boiling point with David.
 David understood the reason for this; it was because of his sin.